 About 6 years ago, I visited this gorgeous country and explored it all on wheels.
 With the pandemic, hiring your own car and driving through those gorgeous views is probably one of the best ways to maintain social distancing and also explore the country.
 No deadlines.
 No restrictions.
 You follow your own rules.
 Here’s my 6-day itinerary For Ireland.

 Day 1 – Experience Titanic in Belfast

-Ireland is divided in two parts – Northern Ireland and the Republic of Ireland.
-Begin your trip by taking the flight to Belfast, largest city in Northern Ireland.
-Now did you know that the world famous ship, Titanic was actually assembled in Belfast.
+Ireland is divided into two parts – Northern Ireland and the Republic of Ireland.
+Begin your trip by taking the flight to Belfast, the largest city in Northern Ireland.
+Now did you know that the world-famous ship, Titanic was actually assembled in Belfast?
 Titanic Belfast is a building shaped like a ship’s bow comprising of 9 galleries over 4 floors.